fruniia/texts/README.md

 # Terminal commands
-Written som common commands to use in terminal
+Some common commands for terminal use.
+🍭